anaramirli/human-activity-recognition/README.md

 # Human Activity Recognition Using Smartphones Dataset for Customer Behaviour

-In this project, we use signal processing techniques along with normal domain feature extraction for predicting human activity recognition with neural networks.
+In this project, we use Fast Fourier, Spectral density, Autocorrelation signal processing techniques along with normal domain feature extraction for predicting human activity recognition with neural networks.

 Used Dataset: [PrädBioSys → Customer Behavior](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphone)